bbauska/LFS170x/readme.md

 	alt-"DARPA logo"
 	width="30%" >
 &nbsp;

-What started as a <span style="color:dark blue">DARPA (Defense Advanced Research Project Agency)</span> experiment in decentralized computing communications between two university labs in California in 1970, became the Transmission Control Protocol/Internet Protocol, INTERNET PROTOCOL SUITE (TCP/IP) developed as a standard in networking protocol or computer communication standards, and it is the backbone of today’s Internet.
+What started as a **DARPA (Defense Advanced Research Project Agency)** experiment in decentralized computing communications between two university labs in California in 1970, became the Transmission Control Protocol/Internet Protocol, INTERNET PROTOCOL SUITE (TCP/IP) developed as a standard in networking protocol or computer communication standards, and it is the backbone of today’s Internet.

 With the TCP/IP protocols in place, users had the ability to link hypertext documents in an information system accessible from any node or computer using the TCP/IP protocol.
 The resulting information system or database is today’s World Wide Web.